Skip to content

 const char *adamo_last_error(void);

-Returns the most recent error message for the current thread, or NULL if there is none.
+adamo_last_error returns the most recent error message for the current thread, or NULL if there is none.
 The pointer is valid until the next fallible call.
 Each thread has its own slot.

 typedef enum adamo_protocol_t {